bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Rijndael: 01:26:39

-Yeah, I think something that has me cautiously optimistic about Op_Vault finding kind of product market fit or at least having a better PR campaign with with everybody is you, a couple years later multi-sig has gotten a lot more accessible and I think people are thinking a little bit more deeply about the custody of their coins.
+Yeah, I think something that has me cautiously optimistic about `OP_VAULT` finding kind of product market fit or at least having a better PR campaign with with everybody is you, a couple years later multi-sig has gotten a lot more accessible and I think people are thinking a little bit more deeply about the custody of their coins.
 If you look at for example, what like Nunchuk is doing, for example, with like you can do a multi-sig that's a key on your phone, a key on a tapsigner, and a key on like a hardware wallet like a coldcard or something.
 That's starting to become accessible in your pocket, multi-sig.
 And I think once you play with multi-sig long enough, you start asking a couple questions.